Advertisement

 2/8

 At a cost of over $500 million, Iron Beam represents a considerable investment for Israel.
 The advanced system will target missiles, drones, rockets, and mortars, becoming crucial in Israel’s ongoing conflicts with Hamas in Gaza and Hezbollah-backed forces in Lebanon.
-Recent hostilities have led to extensive destruction in the region, with retaliatory strikes from both sides.
-Among the targets, one strike even reached the residence of Israeli Prime Minister Benjamin Netanyahu in Caesarea, a coastal city in Israel.
+Recent hostilities have led to extensive destruction in the region, with retaliatory attacks from both sides.
+One strike even reached the residence of Israeli Prime Minister Benjamin Netanyahu in Caesarea, a coastal city in Israel.

 3/8